Handbook on Editorial Mindset and Style Guide

 • Individuals act.
 Things don’t act.
 Organizations don’t act.

-• An individual’s actions affects other people.
+• An individual’s actions affect other people.

 • Actions and outcomes are often attributed to organizations as a way to shield individuals from responsibility and accountability.